GIScience/gis-training-resource-center/content/Modul_4/en_qgis_styling_vector_data.md

 Order the layers and navigate to the styling panel of the topmost layer
 ```

-3. Change the symbology of the Adm0 layer by opening the stlying panel and navigating to the Symbology tab.
+3. Change the symbology of the Adm0 layer by opening the styling panel and navigating to the Symbology tab.
 4. Click on `Simple Fill` to open the style options.
 5. Expand the `Fill Colour` menu and check the `Transparent Fill` option.
 This will make only the boundaries visible, so __we will be able to see the layer under this one__.
 6. Choose a `Stroke Colour`, and make the `Stroke Width` 0.66 Millimeters.